-Motorcycle Accident Attorneys in Barboursville, WV
+Motorcycle Accidents in Barboursville, WV

-Motorcycle Accidents Bring Serious Injury
+Motorcycle Accidents Bring Serious Injury in Barboursville, WV

 This can be the most devastating and deadly type of accident for a biker.
 Unfortunately, head-on crashes are extremely common—even more than rear-end impacts.

 The enviable practice of driving between the running lanes of cars and trucks in heavy traffic can sometimes cause accidents.
 There is very little space to maneuver.
 Add to that the possibility that the other driver may not see you coming.
 Lane splitting is not a legal way to travel safely.
 If you are involved in an accident, contact our experienced attorneys to assist you.

 Cars Making a Left Turn